wes648/Westerfit.jl/README.md

 **apology** (true::Bool): Prints a sincere if awkward apology for the name of the program

 **RUNmode** (ESF::String): Dictates how the program is run by finding characters in string.
 E calculates & prints energy levels, S calculates & prints transitions, and F performs the optimization.
 ES will run through the same calculations as S but without printing energy levels.
-Currently ES run before F but this will be reversed in a future update.
-ESF
+The Fit will run first and then put the new parameters into the ES calculation.

 **S** (0::Float64): Spin value of the internal spin source.
 This can be either electron or nuclear spin